Children say remarkable things about transformation and about getting

 share something potent from what each of my children experienced.

-Instead I have chosen something
+Instead I've chosen something

 Alexandra